Listen to this article

 Browser text-to-speech

-How Much Would a 0% Balance Transfer๐ก Definition:Moving credit card debt from one card to another, typically to take advantage of a lower interest rate or 0% promotional APR.
+How Much Would a 0% Balance Transfer💡 Definition:Moving credit card debt from one card to another, typically to take advantage of a lower interest rate or 0% promotional APR.
 Save?

 Understanding the Basics of Balance Transfers

 A 0% balance transfer essentially allows you to move existing debt from a high-interest credit card to one with a 0% introductory APR for a specified period, usually spanning 12 to 21 months.
 This period provides a window where no interest is accrued on the transferred balance, potentially saving you significant amounts in interest payments.
+It's like hitting pause on the interest clock, giving you a chance to catch up and pay💡 Definition:Income is the money you earn, essential for budgeting and financial planning. down your debt faster.

 The Savings Formula